cea-hpc/modules/doc/source/module.rst

 previous example that ``bar`` variant is set to ``value2``.

-When searching for available modules, multiple values may be set on one variant criterion, which matches modules that provides any of these variant values.
+When searching for available modules, multiple values may be set on one variant criterion, which matches modules that provide any of these variant values.
 For instance ``bar=value1,value2`` will return modules defining a ``bar`` variant with either ``value1`` or ``value2`` as available value.

+When searching for available modules, ``not:`` prefix may be added on variant criterion, which matches modules that do not provide these variant values.
+For instance ``not:bar=value1`` will return modules not defining a ``bar`` variant or defining a ``bar`` variant but without ``value1`` among available values.

 Module variants are reported along the module they are associated to on :subcmd:`list` sub-command results.
 They are also reported on :subcmd:`avail`